NYPL/metadata-documentation/metadata/inclusive-reparative.md

 # Inclusive & Reparative Description
 {: .no_toc }

-This page provides context and workflows that support inclusive and reparative description in the context of the Metadata Management System (MMS)
+Provides context and workflows that support inclusive and reparative description in the context of the Metadata Management System (MMS)

 ## Table of contents
 {: .no_toc .text-delta }